caldofran/caldofran.github.io/README.md

 For some time, I was working independently as an iOS developer for different clients.

-Concretely, I help to the [Agile Monkeys](https://www.theagilemonkeys.com/) to build a clothing shopping app for the [Dolls Kill brand](https://www.dollskill.com/)
+Concretely, I help to the [Agile Monkeys](https://www.theagilemonkeys.com/) to build a clothing shopping app for the [Dolls Kill](https://www.dollskill.com/) brand.

 Besides, I developed an enterprise app for Visa, Inc. called Visa Card Lab.
 The main challenge was to fulfill Visa security requirements.